 You may also be entitled to a larger release amount if you are a smoker or suffering from a serious illness as, rather morbidly, you’re likely to have a shorter life expectancy.
 However, reversion companies can be quite selective about the houses they take on, so there is a chance your home may not be eligible for a scheme of this sort.

-Things to consider before taking an Equity Release plan out:
+Things to consider before taking out a plan in Equity Release in Liverpool:

 A cash lump sum or income from an Equity Release Scheme may reduce the borrowers’ eligibility to state benefits – if we feel that any of your benefits would be impacted or your tax status changed we will advise you of this.